 James Nottingham began his professional life as a teaching assistant and sports coach at a 3-18 residential school for deaf children.
 He then trained as a teacher, studying P4C as part of his university degree before working in primary, middle and secondary schools across the UK.
 Soon after appearing in a televised documentary about P4C in 1999 (see clip here), James left full-time teaching to focus on the development of a P4C network.

 A year later, he co-founded a social enterprise project to regenerate areas of North East England characterised by under-employment, low aspirations and lack of community engagement.
 Using P4C as the catalyst for change, this project grew into a multi-million pound, award-winning initiative working with families, schools and local enterprise.
-Today, James supports schools in the development of leadership, learning and innovation; is regularly invited to give keynotes at education conferences across the world and is the European coordinator for the international network of Community Designed Schools.
+Today, James leads his own company, Challenging Learning.
+This independent consultancy has 30 employees in 6 countries and works with pre-schools, schools and colleges to enhance learning through P4C, challenge, feedback, growth mindset, and dialogue.

 Steve Williams taught English and Media Studies for 14 years in secondary schools and served for five years as head of an English department.
 He helped to found SAPERE, the Philosophy for Children network in the UK, and was the first person in Britain to introduce P4C as a curriculum subject in a secondary school.
 Over the years, he has worked with children of all ages in a wide variety of schools.
 He has helped many teachers to start Philosophy for Children through the courses and support he provides.

-As ‘The Philosophy Man’, Jason sends out a weekly email bulletin that is received by over 14,000 teachers in 91 countries.
-He is the author of minibooks Pocket P4C and Thinkers’ Games, and has an approach to P4C that emphasises engaging all participants in lively dialogue.
-Jason also runs outdoor education company Outspark and is Director of Studies at the GIFT Partnership, Europe’s leading provider of day and residential courses for gifted children.
+As ‘The Philosophy Man’, Jason sends out a weekly email bulletin that is received by over 17,000 teachers in 96 countries.
+He is the author of minibooks Pocket P4C and Thinkers’ Games and co-author of Philosophy Circles and Thinking Moves.
+Jason’s approach to P4C emphasises engaging all participants in lively dialogue, and he often works through story and philosophy-in-role.
+Jason also runs outdoor education company Outspark (www.outspark.co.uk) and is Director of Studies at GIFT Courses LLP (www.giftcourses.co.uk), Europe’s leading provider of day and residential courses for gifted children.

 SAPERE: A P4C Charity